 Once again, time zones aren’t about geographical locations based on their position of North vs South or international country boundaries but rather, the West-East coordination: the same country can have several different time zones, but one time zone may apply to several different countries.
 To make this easier, think of it this way: if you can draw a vertical line across the map, the countries on that line will share the same time zone.
 However, if you draw a horizontal line from West to East, the countries on the line will be in different time zones.

 The differences in time between various countries on Earth can be huge, and some countries like Russia have as many as eleven time zones within their territory.
 On the other hand, some countries, despite their gargantuan size and millions of inhabitants, refuse to observe different time zones: India, as an example, observes just one time zone, the GMT +5:30.
-Although different regions in India had kept different time zones before, its time zones were unified during the colonial era to better manage the railway system.
+Although different regions in India had kept different time zones before, their time zones were unified during the colonial era to better manage the railway system.
 For better or worse, the unified time zone stuck, and Indians now observe the same time whether they live in Kmombai or Kolkata.
 Another example is China: although its immensely vast territory spans at least five geographical time zones, China only observes the UTC+08:00 time zone, or the Beijing time.
 It’s a little like trying to keep the same time regardless of whether you’re in Arizona or New York, but, surprisingly enough, the Chinese seem to manage just fine.

 On the other hand, plenty of countries around the world do not bother to switch back and forth to the DST.
 Several South American countries such as Argentina and Peru as well as Asian countries like Thailand, Japan, and China, and most African countries do not change to DST and keep their time still – pun intended.
 Equally, some regions of the same country may or may not observe DST – for example, South Australia is on board with the DST changes, while Western Australia and Queensland are not.